PeeK1e/papermc-docker/README.md

 3. Replace `PAPER_URL` in the `compose.yaml` in the `services.mc.build` section
 4. Rebuild the container with `docker compose build`

+Note: OpenJDK's availability on ARM64 below version 17 is very limited.
+That's why pre-build versions are not available.

 ## 🔧 Modifying Launch Options
 **THIS IS STRONGLY DISCOURAGED**